uniwue-rz/lyra-io/README.md

 # Lyra IO
-The Lyra/IO is a wrapper to the Symfony file system which allows the user to have a log actions and also run the changes in dryrun mode.
+The Lyra/IO is a wrapper to the Symfony file system which allows the user to log actions and also run the changes in dryrun mode.
 This is good for working with sensitive data.
-Every action can be simulated before being actually acted on.
+Every action can be simulated before being actually called.

 ## Installation
-To install lyra/io you only need to have composer installed.
+To install `rzuw/lyra-io` you only need to have composer installed.
 The composer can be downloaded and installed from the [composer website](https://getcomposer.org/download/).
 Afterwards you only need to add `rzuw/lyra-io` to your requirements.
 The `rzwu/lyra-io` will be downloaded from [packagist](https://packagist.org/).

 ```lang=bash
 composer require rzuw/lyra-io